carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 https://academy.zerotomastery.io/courses/1206554/lectures/31889202

-1. Using the dta from the planet app and copy the the functionality into planets.model.js
+1. Open planets project app we created earlier

+2. create a <data> folder inside <src> folder and copy kepler_data.csv.
+3. plantets.model.js.
+Replace the content with our planets-project code.

+4. plantets.model.js.
+Export the habitable plantes:

+module.exports = {
+planets: getAllPlanets,
+}

-2. Install package to handle parsing CSV cd server npm install csv-parse
+5. Install package to handle parsing CSV cd server npm install csv-parse

-3. Export <habitablePlanets> function so it can be used in planets.controller
+6. Export <habitablePlanets> function so it can be used in planets.controller

 # Lesson 11.
 Loading Data on StartUp

 https://academy.zerotomastery.io/courses/1206554/lectures/31889855

 1. Place the function to read the CSV file inside a Promise function.
-This is because we use the stream method and so it will call the function before upload all the data and give an error. function loadPlanetsData(){
+This is because we use the stream method and so it will call the function before upload all the data and give an error. planets.model.js:

+   function loadPlanetsData(){
    return new Promise((resolve, reject)=>{
    fs.createReadStream(path.join(\_\_dirname, '..', '..', 'data', 'kepler_data.csv'))